kandrade9/figlet-font/README.md

 # figlet-font
-Using FIGlet module to render user text input
+Using FIGlet module, render user input in given or random font.